-nbn may determine that nbn® Network changes are needed to complete aconnect order associated with a Fibre Connect Connection under this Agreement or an Other Wholesale Broadband Agreement in respect of a Premises served by nbn® Ethernet (FTTC).
+nbn may determine that nbn® Network changes are needed to complete an Installation related to an nbn® Ethernet (Fibre) Ordered Product under this Agreement or an Other Wholesale Broadband Agreement in respect of a Premises that is served by the FTTC Network.

 In those circumstances, there may be a temporary service interruption in respect of ordered products supplied to that Premises and to other Premises that are associated with the nbn® DPU used to serve that Premises. nbn will provide your organisation with at least 1 Business Days’ notice of such interruption.

+Any such Fibre Upgrade Outage may occur during the hours of 7am to 7pm in the place where such an Outage occurs or is to occur.

 […]

 WBA Dictionary v5.5